 IAS 23, Borrowing Costs (revised).
 The main change to IAS 23 is the removal of the option of immediately recognizing as an expense borrowing costs that relate to assets that take a substantial period of time to get ready for use or sale.
 An entity is, therefore, required to capitalize such borrowing costs as part of the cost of the asset.
 The revised standard applies prospectively to borrowing costs relating to qualifying assets for which the commencement date for capitalization is on or after 1 January 2009.
-The effect on financial statements as at 30 June 2009 was not material.
+The effect on financial statements as at 30 September 2009 was not material.

 IAS 1, Presentation of Financial Statements (revised).
 The main change in IAS 1 is the replacement of the income statement by a statement of comprehensive income which will also include all non-owner changes in equity, such as the revaluation of available-for-sale financial assets.
 Alternatively, entities will be allowed to present two statements: a separate income statement and a statement of comprehensive income.
 The revised IAS 1 also introduces a requirement to present a statement of financial position (balance sheet) at the beginning of the earliest comparative period whenever the entity restates comparatives due to reclassifications, changes in accounting policies, or corrections of errors.
-The entity chose to present two statements: a separate income statement and a statement of comprehensive income.
+The entity chose to present two statements: a separate income statement and a statement of comprehensive income statement and a statement of comprehensive income statement and a statement of comprehensive income.